-Entity Inherits from Description

-Contact Information enabling to establish a

-communication with a person or group of persons

-part of a domain

-Property Type Mult.
-Unit Description

-LocalID String 1 An opaque local identifier

-URL URI 1 URL embedding the contact information.
-The

-syntax of URI depends on the communication

-channel

-Туре ContactType_t 1 Type of contact

-OtherInfo String Placeholder to publish info that does not fit in any

-other attribute.
-Free-form string, comma-

-separated tags, (name, value ) pair are example

-of syntax
+Entity Inherits from Description Contact Information enabling to establish a communication with a person or group of persons part of a domain Property Type Mult.
+Unit Description LocalID String 1 An opaque identifier local to the associated Service or Domain URL URI 1 URL embedding the contact information.
+The syntax of URI depends on the communication channel Туре ContactType_t 1 Type of contact OtherInfo String Placeholder to publish info that does not fit in any other attribute.
+Free-form string, commaseparated tags, (name, value) pair are example of syntax